Toward Unsupervised Test Scenario Extraction for Automated Driving Systems from Urban Naturalistic Road Traffic Data: INTRODUCTION

-The main contributions of this paper are as follows: provision of an overview of existig time series clustering methods and data-driven scenario extraction approaches (Sec.~\ref{Background}), description of a method for \textbf{Un}supervised \textbf{Scen}ario \textbf{E}xtraction~(UnScenE) from naturalistic road traffic data (Sec.~\ref{Method}), exemplary implementation and evaluation of the scenario extraction method (Sec.~\ref{Eval}) and, finally, an elaboration on the results showing future research directions (Sec.~\ref{conclusion}).
+This paper is structured as follows.
+In Section~\ref{Background}, we provide an overview of existing time series clustering approaches and data-driven scenario extraction approaches.
+Subsequently, in Section~\ref{Method}, we introduce the novel method for unsupervised relevant scenario extraction from naturalistic road traffic data for testing ADS.
+In Section~\ref{Eval}, the exemplary implementation and evaluation of the scenario extraction method is described.
+This is followed in Section~\ref{discussion} by a discussion of the results with regard to the fulfillment of the stated requirements through the proposed method.
+Finally, Section~\ref{conclusion} entails an elaboration on the results showing future research directions.